 International Business Major

 The International Business Major is designed to be obtained in conjunction with a specialized business major (Accounting, Economics, Finance, Management, or Marketing).
 The IBM will provide the students with the ability to develop multicultural competence.
 Upon receiving this major, a student will be skilled and able to work with people in different parts of the world and work on multicultural teams.
-He/she will be able to function and operate ethically in a dynamic and global business environment.

 Choose either Semester Abroad or Internship Abroad: